-When the review process it is completed, the FWF Board considers the reviews and decides whether the proposal should be funded.
+When the review process is completed, the FWF Board considers the reviews and decides, generally in the March, June or November/December Board meeting, whether the proposal should be supported.
 The lead research institute and the principal investigator are informed in writing of the FWF's decision.